A Word About Your Safety When Building at Home

 There are a lot of RV builders who have drilled a rivet hole and the drill bit ended up going through their hand on the other side.
 This sounds stupid, but it happens every day even at the Big Iron makers in Wichita and Seattle.
 Put a head on a rivet gun without having the retaining spring attached right?
 It might not come off on the first couple of holes as you use it against metal, but when it does its going to leave a big mark on your project or maybe on your forehead or worse, on the person bucking the rivets for you.
 And that might be your significant other, partner, or your kid maybe?

 Powered equipment can really make the job faster and quicker and not a lot of us would ever give up something like their pneumatic C squeezer especially on the big sizes of rivets.
 But pneumatic rivet squeezers and pneumatic and hydraulic presses are examples of stored energy that when used incorrectly or inconsistently create pinch points for fingers and skin easily cutting or piercing them.
-Get a shaft going anyway other than straight down in hydraulic press and the piece can fly out of it like a spring hitting you.
-Bending something without capturing it correctly can easily result in a black eye or worse.
-Shears are pretty popular for some folks, but folks consistently use them on the wrong materials, or the wrong thicknesses and they can break pretty violently when the cutting jaws fail.
+Get a shaft going anyway other than straight down in even in a small hydraulic press and the piece can fly out of it like a spring hitting you.
+Bending something without capturing it correctly can easily result in a black eye or worse as it springs back.
+Sheet metal shears are pretty popular for some folks who cut a lot of metal, but some folks consistently use them on the wrong materials, or on thicker materials they weren't designed for and they can break pretty violently when the cutting jaws fail.
 Even very small hydraulic forming presses or air driven hammers won’t even slow down if your fingers are in them when you pull the lever or push the button so take a moment for extra care.

 Any rotary driven tool, such as hand drills will cut skin pretty easily, but using cotton, leather, or even latex gloves thinking that it will prevent this is a recipe for disaster.
 Drill bits will grab any loose clothing, wires, cords, gloves, and hair.
 Ever seen long hair wound tight in a drill bit?
 I have seen it rip the hair out by the roots "scalping" the unfortunate victim so it is imperative that hair is under either a hat or a hair net and away from the tool any time you are using a drill press or any hand drill.
+Wedding rings will get caught as well and can "divorce" your finger your finger from the rest of you.
 Oh, and a palm drill is too small to do this?
 No, it can and will!
 Long sleeve shirts and other clothing?
 Yup, them too, so if you have to use a glove always use one of the new driller’s glove (tight, form fitted metallic safety gloves available at safety equipment stores) that keeps your skin from the bit and chuck and stops cuts from chips or wear nothing and simply keep your fingers away which is the safe way most of us do it.
+Don't forget to use simple pliers to remove the wound up spring-like chips around chips from drill bits and never use your fingers.
+They are like razor's!

-Using your equipment incorrectly for the job is something that some builders like to boast about as a feat of ingenuity.
+Using your equipment incorrectly for the job is something that some builders like to boast about as a feat of ingenuity and higher intelligence.
 Goody!
 We worked around a problem and figured out a solution, right?
-Doing things like making large diameter holes using a trepanning tool in a hand drill (a sure way to hurt yourself) or using hole saws missing the center locating drill is simply silly, will damage your work piece, and can mess up wrists and fingers pretty quickly resulting in a trip to the local emergent care facility.
+An example of this is making large diameter holes using a trepanning tool in a hand drill (a sure way to hurt yourself) or using hole saws missing the center locating drill is simply silly, will damage your work piece, and can mess up wrists and fingers pretty quickly resulting in a trip to the local emergent care facility.
+They are made to be used in machine tools and not your hands.
 That's not a solution to anything.
 Using drill presses as milling machines, a task they are not designed for is a fast way to ruin a light duty drill press and hurt yourself in the process as well.
-Need a metal lathe?
-Don’t try this on a wood lathe as you simply can’t hold onto a hand bit on a lathe fence and get away with it even on soft metals like aluminum.
+Need a metal lathe and are eyeing your wood lathe?
+Don’t try cutting metal on a wood lathe as you simply can’t hold onto a hand bit on a lathe fence and get away with it even on soft metals like aluminum.
 If you need precision pieces made, buy the right tools (used small lathes and mills can be had pretty cheaply) or simply draw them out and have them made at a multitude of internet based machine shops who will take your emailed drawing and overnight the part to you UPS, or go to the local machine shop and have them made by pros.

 Are you using electric hand tools that have trigger locks that keep the tool running without the operator gripping the trigger?
 Disable them!
 When the drill sticks in the hole or the saw hangs in the sheet, it will keep running once you let go and the tool will continue to run.
 If it’s a drill it will spin and wind up the extension cord or air hose and it will hurt you if you try and wrestle it yourself or cost you in damage to yourself or your project as it whips around your shop.
 No hand tool that you own should ever run once you release it.
 Powered hand saws are in this same category as most have a safety to that prevents depressing the trigger but old ones have trigger-on locks which hurt the inexperienced beginner more than they should.
 Table saws injure and maim more people in the U.S. than any other tool is another story altogether as, though simple to use, are absolutely unforgiving when used incorrectly.
 If you are new to using one, please ask for help from someone who is experienced in using a table saw as finger and hand amputations happen every single day in the U.S. and are easily preventable.

 This brings us to guards and shields on power tools.
-Ok, we know all about table saws, but taking them off even simple tools like the good ‘ol band saw can also mean a trip to the doctor for stitches.
+Ok, we know all about how dangerous table saws can be, but taking guards off even simple tools like the good ‘ol band saw can also mean a trip to the doctor for stitches.
 Remember that they use band saws at the butcher’s shop for meat so a little respect for the Delta is a good thing.
 Likewise grinders, belt sanders, and disk sanders all have work rests that are meant to be within a 1/8th of an inch from the grinding surface to prevent the work slipping between the wheel or belt and the work rest and jamming the motor or ejecting it violently.
 This can also break a grinding wheel into pieces hurting fingers and blowing up into the eyes.
 At the least it will scare you pretty badly, but jamb a belt sander and tear a belt, the flap can grab the work or your fingers as it comes off and it’s going to hurt.
 Always keep the rests and fences properly adjusted on abrasive tools and never grind aluminum and other non-ferrous (non-steel) materials on grinding wheels.
 They will “load up” with melted material on the surface of the wheel, it will get hot, crack, and blow up on you.
 If the guards are adjusted correctly, they will contain most of this and it turns into a non-event.
 If not, it will be in your face.
+Remember too that grinding steel on a wheel will eject sparks that can start fires on carpet or rags just left around on the floor so keep flammable materials away from heat producing processes.

 Welders and Plasma Cutters.

 There was a time when all we really had to work with at home for welding material together was an acetylene torch or an AC stick welder.
 A lot of aircraft structures that should have been made from aluminum were made instead out of light steel tubing because only the big boys could afford TIG setups.
 Today, a lot of us have TIG, MIG, AC/DC, oxy/acetylene, and plasma cutters in the shop as the prices have plummeted on all this equipment and they are much easier to use than ever before.
 But, welders like TIG sets are electrical in nature and shock hazards are possible when work isn’t grounded right, or you are not insulated right.
 Ever see someone weld while standing on wet surfaces and turn into the ground?
-Well it happens.
+Well it happens and the tingling is impressive.
 Ever seen someone weld with no gloves?
-Flash burns result.
-We all know what the burn feels like and we usually smarten up pretty quickly and cover up.
-But we still see folks not using the right head gear when TIG welding thinking that just protecting the eyes is enough because there isn’t a lot of spatter coming from the weld.
-This puts pin-point holes in the skin of the cheeks and forehead.
+You can turn into the ground and flash burns will result on the exposed skin as an arc welding process make the entire magnetic spectrum just like the sun.
+We all know what the burn feels like and we who have done this for any length of time usually smarten up pretty quickly and cover up.
+But we still see folks not using the right head gear when TIG welding thinking that just protecting the eyes is enough because there isn’t a lot of spatter coming from the weld and won't wear any face covering.
+This puts pin-point holes in the skin of the cheeks and forehead and a lot of infrared light that even SPF50 won't stop.
 Ever use sunglasses to tack something together thinking its only for a second or so?
-The weld itself can be over 4000 degrees and emit the entire light spectrum so this is simply foolish.
+The weld itself can be over 4000 degrees and emit the entire light spectrum so this is simply foolish using Foster Grants from the dime store this way.
 Go buy an electronic welding helmet for fifty bucks and this risk simply goes away making you ask why you didn’t buy one a long time ago.

 Do you have a fire extinguisher handy?
 Is it a tiny one from Walmart?
 It’s OK to have a smaller sized extinguisher, just have more than one of them and have them in two different places as it’s not funny to have the fire burning right by the extinguisher you need to put it out with but can’t reach because it’s by the fire.
 Never put the extinguisher right where you are welding.
 Remember the Quench tank or bucket of water?
 Old school, but it works every time especially when you need to put your hand or arm into it after an inadvertent burn which an extinguisher can't do.
 Second and third degree burns especially large ones are actually medical emergencies and need to be treated by professionals to avoid infections.